fleetmack/datasciencecoursera/GetAndCleanProject/readme.md

 Comments are within the code stating what each step of the code does in order to meet the aforementioned goals.
 ***********************************************
 ***********************************************
+CodeBook.md contains descriptions of the variables, data, and transformations to clean the data